-Research Design- Types of Research Design & Different Types of Research Method
+Types of Research Design- Different Types of Research Design & 10 Types of Research Design in Research.

 Nobody can deny the importance of sophisticated research.
 Research is the process of discovering new knowledge and ideas.
-Recently, research has become more advanced by skilled and trained researchers.
-At the present time, researchers conduct the mixed method of research by applying both non-experimental and experimental designs.
+Recently, the researcher has become more advanced by skilled and trained.
+At present, researchers conduct the mixed method of research by applying both non-experimental and experimental designs.
 Usually, there are two types of research design such as experimental and nonexperimental research.
-Experimental research is divided into many designs including Descriptive, Historical, Correlation, Qualitative and et cetera.
-On the other hand, experimental research is divided into two methods for example True experimental and Quasi-experimental research methods.
+Experimental research is divided into many designs, including Descriptive, Historical, Correlation, qualitative, et cetera.
+On the other hand, experimental research is divided into two methods: true experimental and Quasi-experimental research methods.

 Difference Between Nonexperimental and Experimental Research

 |Nonexperimental Research||Experimental Research|

 |Firstly, Nonexperimental research determines the natural relationship between variables.||In contrast, experimental research investigates the cause-and-effect relationship between variables.|

 |Additionally, the researcher does not control the setting of the study.||On the other hand, researchers control the setting of the study.|

 |In this research design, researchers do not introduce external variables.||In this research design, researchers introduce external variables.|

 |Researchers do not manipulate the independent variable.||Nonetheless, the researcher manipulates the independent variable methodically.|

 |For example, Investigating the perception of the children in the COVID-19 pandemic.||For example, Testing the effect of the COVID-19 vaccine among children.|